Quantum Software Engineering: Landscapes and Horizons: Introduction

 In summary, the main contributions of this paper are as follows:

-\begin{itemize} \item{\bf Definition.} It defines the term "quantum software engineering" and introduces a quantum software life cycle model for supporting quantum software development. \item{\bf Survey.} It provides a comprehensive survey on quantum software engineering, which is across various phases of quantum software life cycle, including quantum software requirements analysis, design, implementation, testing, and maintenance. \item{\bf Horizons.} It identifies challenges, opportunities, and promising research directions for quantum software engineering, intended to promote and stimulate further research. \end{itemize}
+\begin{itemize} \item{\bf Definition.} It defines the term “quantum software engineering” and introduces a quantum software life cycle model for supporting quantum software development. \item{\bf Survey.} It provides a comprehensive survey on quantum software engineering, which is across various phases of quantum software life cycle, including quantum software requirements analysis, design, implementation, testing, and maintenance. \item{\bf Horizons.} It identifies challenges, opportunities, and promising research directions for quantum software engineering, intended to promote and stimulate further research. \end{itemize}

 The rest of this paper is organized as follows.
-The structure of this paper is also depicted in Table~\ref{table:structure}.
+The structure of this paper is depicted in Table~\ref{table:structure}.
 Section~\ref{sec:background} reviews the fundamental terminology in quantum computing.
-Section \ref{sec:QSD} briefly introduces the quantum software development which includes quantum programming, a definition of "quantum software engineering," and the quantum software life cycle for quantum software development.
+Section~\ref{sec:QSD} briefly introduces the quantum software development which includes quantum programming, a definition of “quantum software engineering,” and the quantum software life cycle for quantum software development.
 From Section~\ref{sec:requirement} to Section~\ref{sec:maintenance}, we survey the current state of the art on quantum software requirements analysis, design, implementation, testing, and maintenance, respectively.
-Section~\ref{sec:reuse} covers the current state of the art on quantum software reuse.
+Section~\ref{sec:reuse} and Section~\ref{sec:measurement} cover the current state of the art on quantum software reuse and measurement, respectively.
 Section~\ref{sec:challenge} discusses the challenges and opportunities for quantum software engineering.
-Related works are discussed in Section \ref{sec:work}, and concluding remarks are given in Section~\ref{sec:conclusion}.
+Related work is discussed in Section \ref{sec:work}, and concluding remarks are given in Section~\ref{sec:conclusion}.
 An extensive set of references is provided for readers wishing to pursue the matter further.